Yanni Gourde Game Preview: Kraken vs. Oilers

-The Seattle Kraken, including Yanni Gourde, will be in action Saturday at 10:00 PM ET, and they'll be up against the Edmonton Oilers.
-Looking to bet on Gourde's props?
-Here is some information to assist you.
+The Seattle Kraken, with Yanni Gourde, are in action Wednesday against the Edmonton Oilers at Rogers Place, with the puck dropping at 8:30 PM ET.
+Looking to wager on Gourde's props?
+Here is some information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.